djcard/cbLetterdrop/README.md

 #### Properties

 **collectionName** - The name of the collection in Postman.
-For an existing, this should match the existing name in order to prevent an "are you sure" prompt.
+For an existing collection, this should match the existing name in order to prevent an "are you sure" prompt.

 **entryPoint** - Any part of the URL used to call an endpoint which is inherited by the module.
 For example, if the module is "v1" but the actual endpoint path is "api/v1", the entry point would be "api".